Sunday, 25 June 2017

 We rushed in gratefully and ordered coffee, which we drank on the wooden balcony at the back, wolfing down the hot rolls and finishing with another round of coffee for good measure.

-We were now capable of continuing.
-Our road branched off the highway and soon came to an abandoned railway line, now converted into a cycle path, which made a pleasant walk for a kilometre, until we veered off at the village of Colombey and joined a wheel track through a forest.
+We were now capable of facing the rest of the day’s walk.
+Our road branched off the highway and soon came to an abandoned railway line, now converted into a cycle path, which made a pleasant walk for a kilometre until we veered off at the village of Colombey and joined a wheel track through a forest.

-We emerged into wheatfields bathed in merciless sunshine, and not long after that we came to the town of St-Marcel, which had a proper row of shops, including two bars.
+We emerged into wheatfields baked by merciless sunshine, but fortunately for us, it was not long before we came to the town of St-Marcel, which had a proper row of shops, including two bars.

 We chose the prettier of the two, where many locals were enjoying themselves, and got a table shaded by both an umbrella and a tree for our third caffeine hit of the morning.